cdsittampalam/documentation/docs/Partner API.md

 Set Up Live
 -----------

-"For setting up the Partner API on your Live environment, you need to generate a private and public key combination.
-This allows every request in the API to be signed with a public and private key combination."
+"For setting up the Partner API on your Live environment, you need to generate a private/public keypair.
+This allows every API request to be signed with your private key and verified by Qredo with a public key you upload to the platform."

 ### Generate Key Pair